philipwalton/private-parts/README.md

 ### But weren't private variables always possible?

 Private variables have always been possible, but private *instance* variables have never been possible.
-Any by instance variables I mean properties of an object that can only be accessed in a particular scope.
+And by instance variables I mean properties of an object that can only be accessed in a particular scope.

 Private instance variables are much more powerful than plain variable inside of a module closure because they are linked to a particular instance of an object.